Yurnero11/Kino_CMS/src/main/resources/static/bower_components/seiyria-bootstrap-slider/README.md

 ===========================
 The Github.io page can be automatically updated by running the following command:

-`npm run update-gh-pages`
+`npm run update-gh-page`

-This command will handle generating the latest versions of the JS/CSS and index.html page, and push them to the `gh-pages` branch.
+This command will handle generating the latest versions of the JS/CSS and index.html page, and push them to the `gh-page` branch.

 Other Platforms & Libraries
 ===========================